-Join Jen Kramer for an in-depth discussion in this video Solution: Navigation and sections, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Solution: Navigation and sections, part of Learning Foundation 4.

 Okay.
 So, how did you do? …Take starting challenge file.
 And you're going to have to add quite a …bit of HTML to this in order to make this work inside a Foundation. …So, here I've got my starting row, here on line 17. …Followed by my class of large 3, large centered columns. …Obviously, I could have put this elsewhere inside of a grid, and had other …content on the page if I wished.
 But I just decided to keep it simple, and …focus on just this navigation piece.
 Then after that, the HTML that I gave you …had this p with the artist inside of it, followed by this unordered list.…

 So, we added a DIV with a class of section-container, and horizontal-nav. …And we also added one of those data-attributes. …In this case, it's data-section, horizontal nav. …That is the start of that DIV, and the end of that DIV doesn't happen until …almost down here at the bottom.
 And I have commented all this for you. …So we have the ending of the row, the ending of the large 3, then that …horizontal nav doesn't end until down here. …

 - Creating accordion panels and tabs for in-page navigation

 3. CSS Overview